plblum/jivs/docs/Jivs_API.md

 ```
 ### Change to another LoggerService object
-You can replace the ConsoleLoggerService with your preferred logging library, either by implementing the ILoggerService interface or subclassing from the feature-rich LoggerServiceBase.
+You can replace the `ConsoleLoggerService` with your preferred logging library, either by implementing the `ILoggerService` interface or subclassing from the feature-rich `LoggerServiceBase`.

 - [ILoggerService documentation](http://jivs.peterblum.com/typedoc/interfaces/Services_Types_ILoggerService.ILoggerService.html)
 - [LoggerServiceBase documentation](http://jivs.peterblum.com/typedoc/classes/Services_AbstractClasses_LoggerServiceBase.LoggerServiceBase.html)